-Human Growth Hormone Deficiency Symptoms, Causes and Risk
+Deficiency Symptoms, Causes and Risk

 Signs and symptoms of growth hormone deficiency vary with age, and children can have different symptoms than an adult.
 Children being significantly shorter than other children their age and growing less than two inches per year are common symptoms of growth hormone deficiency.

 Children with normal growth hormone levels typically grow about 2.5 inches a year from age 1 until they hit puberty, when they can grow up to four inches a year.
 However, a decline in human growth hormone does not have any impact on a child’s intelligence.